wlh320/portguard/README.md

 1. Server listens on public IP and a public port.
 2. Remote can be a remote port (google.com:443), a local port (127.0.0.1:xxxx), or dynamic.
-3. Client can work in 4 different modes:
+3. Client works in any of the following modes:
 	- `ssh -L` mode: visit static port of remote2 through server.
 	- `ssh -D` mode: visit dynamic remote2 through server's builtin socks5 server.
 	- `ssh -R` mode: expose port of remote1 to server and register a _service id_.
-	- `ssh -R visitor` mode: only clients in this mode with same _service id_ can visit the exposed port
+	- `ssh -R visitor` mode: only clients in this mode with same _service id_ can visit the exposed port.
 4. Client and server handshake using `Noise_IK_25519_ChaChaPoly_BLAKE2s`.
 5. Data transferred with encryption between client and server.